12th Royal Lancers: Early wars

 The regiment of dragoons was raised in Reading by Brigadier-General Phineas Bowles as the Phineas Bowles's Regiment of Dragoons in July 1715 as part of the response to the Jacobite rebellion.
 It was employed escorting prisoners to London later in the year.
 In 1718, the regiment was placed on the Irish establishment and posted to Ireland, where it remained for 75 years.

 In 1751, the regiment was officially styled the 12th Dragoons.
 In 1768, King George III bestowed the badge of the three ostrich feathers and the motto "Ich Dien" on the regiment and re-titled it as the 12th (Prince of Wales's) Regiment of (Light) Dragoons.
 A young Arthur Wesley (later Duke of Wellington) joined the regiment as a subaltern in 1789.
-The regiment took part in the siege of Bastia in April 1794, which took place in Corsica, in the French Revolutionary Wars.
+In April 1794, during the French Revolutionary Wars, the regiment took part in the siege of Bastia in Corsica.
 Pope Pius VI was impressed by the conduct of the regiment and ordered that medals be awarded to its officers.

 The regiment landed at Alexandria in March 1801 and, although its commanding officer, Lieutenant-Colonel Mervyn Archdall, was seriously injured in skirmishes, it saw action at the Battle of Alexandria later in the month.
 The regiment, under a new commanding officer, Lieutenant-Colonel John Doyle, captured 28 officers and 570 other ranks of the French Dromedary Regiment (Régiment de Dromadaires) in an action in the Egyptian desert in May 1801.
 It took part in the siege of Cairo securing the city in June 1801 and then participated in the siege of Alexandria taking that city in September 1801.
 The regiment next deployed for the disastrous Walcheren Campaign in autumn 1809.